banner logo

 Figure 3.
 Chaotic Discharges

-(prematurely discharged
+Prematurely discharged

 while being irradiated)

 The self-similarity of dendritic discharges can easily be seen in the following sequence of zooms from a 12" x 12" Lichtenberg Figure.
 Although the branches become finer and hairlike, the overall branching structure remains similar until the finest tips ultimately disappear at the very edges of the discharge structure.
+Some recent research suggests that this dendritic pattern may extend to the molecular level.

 Zooms